-Due to map scale, certain specific Shoreland Zone boundaries on First, Second, Third, and Toddy Ponds could not be clearly defined on the Official Shoreland Zoning Map for the Town of Blue Hill.
+Due to map scale, certain specific Shoreland Zone boundaries in the First, Second, Third, and Toddy Ponds could not be clearly defined on the Official Zoning Map for the Town of Blue Hill.
 The following maps depict those specific zone boundaries.
+The same maps are available in the Town Office and should be reviewed for the clarity that is not possible in the maps contained in this Addendum.

-The base for these maps was photocopies of aerial photography (1" = 800').
-The original aerial photographs are available for review at the Blue Hill Town Office.
+The base for these maps are photocopies of aerial photography (12" = 800').
+The originals aerial photographs are available for review at the Blue Hill Town Office.